 Top FL Multi-use Bike Trails

-The trail, part of both the St. Johns River to Sea Loop and the East Coast Greenway (Maine to Key West), runs along A1A in Flagler County from the northern county line at Marineland to the southern county line at Flagler Beach.
-A1A is between the Atlantic Ocean and the Matanzas River, access to the mainland is restricted to bridges crossing the river.
+The trail, part of both the St. Johns River-to-Sea Loop and the East Coast Greenway (Maine to Key West), runs along A1A in Flagler County from the northern county line at Marineland to the southern county line at Flagler Beach.
+A1A is between the Atlantic Ocean and the Matanzas River (Intracoastal Waterway).
+The trail parallels and provides access to Flagler County's 19 miles of oceanfront, and links to many of its parks.
+Returning to the mainland is restricted to bridges crossing the river.
 The beach towns provide food and accommodations.
 Map link and photos below.)

 Map link...
 Flagler County Trail

 Mileage: 19 miles

 Nearby points of interest: Marineland, Gamble Rogers Memorial State Recreation Area, Washington Oaks State Park, Flagler Beach Pier

 South from Marineland to Beverly Beach the trail runs more inland (closer to Matanzas River); continuing south from Beverly Beach to Flagler Beach it runs oceanside.
 While there are views of the Atlantic Ocean and beaches, it does not run directly on the beach and much is across A1A from beachside.
 A few segments go off the road but mostly roadside.